Skip to content

 compute_life_journey

 Compute a lifetime Vedic forecast across Vimshottari dasha periods.
 Ask this tool when the user wants to know: · 'What does my life journey look like?' · 'When does my next mahadasha begin?' · 'When is my next Sade Sati?' · 'What are the major life events forecast for the next 10 years?'
 Returns: · headline: single-sentence summary the user can quote · facts.current — active mahadasha + antardasha + themes · facts.next_mahadashas — next 2-3 maha periods with themes · facts.sade_sati — phase + previous + next windows · facts.returns — Saturn / Jupiter / Rahu return cycles · facts.key_events — top 10 forecast events with age + year + description · facts.chart_ref — thread to subsequent tools Use `include=detail` (or `include=life_events`) for `detail.life_events[]` — the full lifetime forecast-event list, each with age, area, strength, gate, status, the active maha/antar dasha lords, and a localized `why` reasoning-chain (resolved to the request locale); `include=trajectories` for the per-area life-arc curves; `include=schools` for per-school CIL; `include=metrics` for Shadbala + Ashtakavarga.
-Tier: Standard · Typical default response: ~10 KB.
+Tier: All · Typical default response: ~10 KB.

 Input